 A full head of hair is a source of pride to most men and women.
 Hair loss can be a major concern for personal and professional reasons.
 Although surgical hair transplant remains the only permanent option for reversing hair loss, many patients want to stimulate hair growth without surgery.
 Dr. Gordon Sasaki has been a clinical investigator and an early adopter for alternative methods of stimulating the growth of existing hair in men and women.
-He offers hair transplant surgery and non-surgical hair restoration options for patients from Pasadena, Glendale, Los Angeles, and the surrounding area.
+He offers non-surgical hair restoration options for patients from Pasadena, Glendale, Los Angeles, and the surrounding area.

 BEFORE AND AFTER IMAGES